 Workshop Topics

 The Book Zurman Team is expected to deliver SOLOR workshops as part of this task.
 The contractor will provide bi-weekly web-based workshops of up to 60 minutes in duration, using a web conference system supplied by the contractor (of the contractors choosing) on topics mutually agreed upon by the contractor and VHA during the option year period of performance.
 The appropriate SME whose background and area of expertise best aligns with the subject area will deliver the workshop itself.
 The Option Year contract mandates that there will be twenty-five (25) Workshops, of which fifteen (15) have been completed as outlined below.
+The Four-Month Extension to the Option Year contract has added eight (8) additional SOLOR Workshops, due to be delivered between 9/30/2018 and 1/29/2019.

-For the remaining ten (10), the Book Zurman team will be given the equivalent of six (6) workshop credits for entering designated content (see below) into DocBook and four (4) workshop credits for the HL7 write-up and submission to the CIMI Workgroup on the integration of Analysis Normal Form (ANF) with Clinical Input Form (CIF), CIMI and Negation.
+For the remaining ten (10), the Book Zurman team was given the equivalent of six (6) workshop credits for entering designated content (see below) into DocBook and four (4) workshop credits for the HL7 write-up and submission to the CIMI Workgroup on the integration of Analysis Normal Form (ANF) with Clinical Input Form (CIF), CIMI and Negation.

-The following table outlines completed SOLOR workshops for the KBS ISS Option Year contract.
+The following table (Table 1) outlines completed SOLOR workshops for the KBS ISS Option Year contract.
 All workshops are recorded, and the link to the recording has been included:

+Table 1 – SOLOR Workshops for Option Year